foudfou/sjail/README.md

 - Rigid limited feature set:
   - Leverage jail(8) as much as possible;
   - ZFS thin jails only;
-  - Networking via shared interface (default), cloned loopback or VNET;
+  - Unopiniated networking (can mix shared interface, cloned loopback and VNET);

 ## Usage